DalekBaldwin/transparent-wrap/README.md

              :sdl-wrap)))
 ```

 and fix it without having to massively edit the package's source code or your client code.
 Just import the wrapper package instead.
+Now you can get the functionality you need and see that `sdl-wrap:draw-string-solid-*` has the signature `(string x y &key (justify :left) (surface lispbuilder-sdl:*default-surface*) (font lispbuilder-sdl:*default-font*) (color lispbuilder-sdl:*default-color*))` without manually searching for it!

 Performance
 -----------